 - Cats (or small dogs) can fly with a ticketed passenger either as checked cargo in the belly of the plane or as carry-on.
 However, certain breeds (that are brachycephalic or snub-nosed) cannot be checked.
-Most animal lovers prefer to travel with their “best friends” in the cabin (because it is safer) but need to determine if the pet qualifies based on its age, breed and size.
-Generally, the total weight of a carry-on animal cannot exceed 20 pounds with the carrier.
+Most animal lovers prefer to travel with their “best friends” in the cabin (because it is safer) but must determine if the pet qualifies based on age, breed and size.
+Generally, the total weight of a carry-on animal cannot exceed 20 pounds with the carrier (case).

 Links to pet policies for some major airline carriers